electronics-and-drives/bondtools/README.md

   <img src="./figs/gui.png" width="200">

-Another way to open the GUI is to execute the command ``(EDbondtoolsOpenUserInterface`` in the CIW.
+Another way to open the GUI is to execute the command ``(EDbondtoolsOpenUserInterface)`` in the CIW.

-Specify the parameters is in the GUI and create the bondwires with *OK* or *Apply*.
+Specify the parameters in the GUI and create the bondwires with *OK* or *Apply*.

 An example of the bonding diagram of a multi-design chip is shown in the